Skip to main content

 • April 28, 2017

-"Negative: took the full dose of 125mg (Allegron) for 3+ months for depression.
+"Negative: took the full dose of 125 mg (Allegron) for 3+ months for depression.
 No effect whatsoever.
-Started to taper off about a month ago, went fully off about two weeks ago: very annoying withdrawal side-effects: night sweating, and now one of a sudden also stomach problems (minor but very annoying) and mysterious dizziness, uneasy feeling in the whole body, palpitation and overwhelming fatigue and numbness.
+Started to taper off about a month ago, went fully off about two weeks ago: very annoying withdrawal side effects: night sweating, and now all of a sudden also stomach problems (minor but very annoying) and mysterious dizziness, uneasy feeling in the whole body, palpitations, and overwhelming fatigue and numbness.
 Would not recommend at all."

 1 / 10